groc-prog/pyneo4j-ogm/README.md

 print(meta) # ["developer_name", "d.age"]
 ```

 #### Batching cypher queries <a name="batching-cypher-queries"></a>

 Since Neo4j is ACID compliant, it is possible to batch multiple cypher queries into a single transaction.
-This can be useful if you want to execute multiple queries at once and make sure that either all of them succeed or none of them.
+This can be useful if you want to execute multiple queries at once and make sure that either all of them succeed or none of them do.
 The client provides a `batch()` method that allows you to batch multiple cypher queries into a single transaction.
-The `batch()` method has to be called with a context manager like in the following example:
+The `batch()` method has to be called with a asynchronous context manager like in the following example:

 ```python
 # Create a new client instance and connect ...